 One of the most challenging period of my life was during the Global Financial Crisis of 2008 and 2009.
 During that period, there was a lot of negativity and fear publicised, which affected the masses in a major way.

 Trying to grow a business was challenging because everyone was extremely cautious with what and how they spent their hard-earned money.
 Many people just spent money on the essentials in life, therefore training and coaching services were deemed unnecessary.

 That period forced me to assess what I was doing well and not well in my business.
 It required me to make some difficult choices including letting go of offering one-on-one coaching services and focusing more on doing training and consulting work.

-While initially it made life even more difficult, I knew I had to change my product and service offers in order to have a sustainable long-term business.
-Making those tough decisions ended being extremely valuable because not only did it require me to improve my training and speaking skills, I also got the opportunity to improve my content development skills via a consulting contract.
+While initially it made life even more difficult, I knew I had to change my product and service offers to have a sustainable long-term business.
+Making those tough decisions ended being valuable because not only did it require me to improve my training and speaking skills, I also got the opportunity to improve my content development skills via a consulting contract.

 - You are being given feedback that something is not working well.
 Rather than avoid facing the reality of a certain situation, we should take it as feedback that a new approach is required.
-A difficult time usually tells us that things are not right and we must change something within ourselves in order to improve the situation.
+A difficult time usually tells us that things are not right and we must change something within ourselves to improve the situation.